 A fully electric car does not have a catalytic converter.
-Catalytic converters reduce the amount of toxic emissions that an electric car produces.
+Catalytic converters reduce the amount of toxic emissions that a car produces.
 Since electric cars don’t use gas or produce emissions, they don’t use catalytic converters.

 Do Electric Vehicles have a Catalytic Converter?

 All-electric vehicles do not need a catalytic converter.
 Electric vehicles don’t operate on any fuels, and because of this, they don’t emit any harmful emissions that require a catalytic convertor.
 The only vehicles that need a catalytic convertor would be vehicles that use fuels and produce emissions that need to be reduced.

 Why Does My Electric Vehicle Not Need a Catalytic Converter?